 When loading, try to follow the approach of the special forces who train to the philosophy: ‘slow is smooth, smooth is fast’.
 If you take time when loading, you will actually be quicker and safer.
 When shooting a single gun with a loader, pay special attention to where the barrels are when closing the gun.
 Holding the gun to allow fast loading may mean turning back to a safe position with the gun still open before closing it.
 Likewise, consider where your dog is and whether it is in a safe place when you close the gun.

 “Ladies and gentlemen, anybody with their own gun is asked to carry it empty and closed in their slip or empty and broken over their arm.”
-I have said these words as part of the safety briefing at The Royal Berkshire Shooting School hundreds of times.
-Personally, I believe these are the best and only ways to carry your gun.
+Words I say at safety briefings.

 Some do carry a gun broken and over the shoulder, normally with the stock behind the shoulder and the barrels in front; occasionally you see it the other way.
 True, the gun is visibly empty, but I am not a fan.
-Part of my ambivalence to seeing guns carried this way is the fact that in a style reminiscent of Eric Sykes in The Plank, I was once the recipient of a firm whack on the back of the head from the stock of the gun of my neighbour who turned to his left as I turned to my right.
+I was once the recipient of a firm whack on the back of the head from the stock of the gun of my neighbour who turned to his left as I turned to my right.
 I also wince when I see people carry the gun over their shoulder like a yoke – it places undue strain on the mechanism and the stock.
 By carrying a gun over your shoulder it is more likely somebody will find themselves looking at your barrels.
 Even though they are empty and the gun open, it is not a good feeling.

 It is the responsibility of the individual carrying the gun to ensure they do so in a way that is not only safe but makes their neighbours and everybody else around them feel safe.
 My real bête noire is walking between drives or to the peg with a closed gun.
 This was the norm when I grew up, but I didn’t like it then and I certainly don’t like it now.
 I care not a jot when I am told: “Don’t worry, .it isn’t loaded.”
 The fact is, I can’t see that it is empty and safe.